First, let's set the right expectations

 Long, slow draws help you to extract more of the vapor, but the length of the draw is different with each vaporizer.
 So, you should experiment with your vape to find the draw duration that works best for you.

 Most vaporizers work better if you ‘sip’ them instead of ‘rip’ them.
 This means that you draw in a controlled way, and take a full breath in.
 Long, slow inhales help you to extract more of the vapor.
 This part is a bit hard to explain because it is different from one Vape to the next.

-No matter which Vape you use, it will take a few draws to get the hang of it.
-Generally, I recommend drawing for at least 10 seconds and taking a full, controlled breath in.
+No matter which vape you use, it will take a few draws to get the hang of it.
+Generally, I recommend drawing for 6-10 seconds and taking a full, controlled inhale.
 You can adjust the speed and intensity to find the perfect draw.

 Let Your Vape Sit For a While